tomaszpolanski/fast_flutter_driver/README.md

 While running tests against Desktop will find the majority of bugs, it is recommended to run sometimes against actual devices.
 There are bugs in Dart (like implementing your generics in an invalid way) that can cause a native crash on a mobile device and work properly on the desktop.It's prudent to run `fastdriver` tests before every release on a mobile device.

 ## Example
-You can build and execute [the example](https://github.com/tomaszpolanski/fast_flutter_driver/tree/master/example) that works on any desktop system.
+You can build and execute [the example](https://github.com/tomaszpolanski/fast_flutter_driver/tree/master/example) that works on any desktop system and Docker as well.

 ## Usage